Shasthojoy/lycheejs-guide/quickstart/Installation.md

 The lychee.js Bundles are prebuilt bundles that include everything you otherwise would have installed later in a lychee.js Engine setup.

 Imagine them as ISO images that are ready to go.
+They are future-proof and can be updated using the same [Updates](../Updates.md) procedure as a lychee.js Engine installation.

 You can download the lychee.js Bundles in the releases section of the [lychee.js Bundle](https://github.com/Artificial-Engineering/lycheejs-bundle/releases)